reverb/wordnik-oss/modules/mongo-admin-utils/README.md

 ### To run
 <pre>
-cd dist (or wherever you unzipped the distribution) ./bin/run.sh <tool-class> <options>
+./bin/run.sh <tool-class> <options>
 </pre>

 ### To get tool options
 Run any tool with a -? parameter to see the options: